PrivateAIM/documentation/src/guide/admin/data-store-management.md

 The final column has a button for deleting the data store in that row.
 Simply click the button and confirm that you want to delete the data store to remove any reference of it.

-::: warning Stop the Analyzes
+::: warning Stop the Analyses
-Deleting a data store also disconnects all analyzes for the associated project from the data.
-Be sure the analyzes have either all run to completion or the users have been notified.
+Deleting a data store also disconnects all analyses for the associated project from the data.
+Be sure the analyses have either all run to completion or the users have been notified.
 :::